AzadRaza/Note-app/README.md

-# Note-app
+# Task Tracker -app
-A app use for making notes
+A app use for tracking task